kmh11/blog/_posts/2019-06-26-replit-xss.md

 ~~PS: If you're currently logged in to repl.it, check out your [repls](https://repl.it/repls) ;)~~

-_Update: repl.it has fixed the redirect bypass and is working on a couple other XSS and CSRF issues I reported._
+_Update: repl.it has fixed the redirect bypass as well as several other vulnerabilities I reported._